psygo/haskell_lab/Real-World Haskell/2/Types and Functions.md

     take :: Int -> ([a] -> [a])
     ```
     - From this, it looks like we ought to read the type signature as a function that takes one argument, an Int, and returns another function.
 This is correct, but it’s not easy to see what its consequences might be.
 We’ll

+1. Pure code is inherently modular: every function is selfcontained and has a well-defined interface.

+1. A nonobvious consequence of purity being the default is that working with impure code becomes easier.
+Haskell encourages a style of programming in which we separate code that must have side effects from code that doesn’t need side effects.
+In this style, impure code tends to be simple, with the “heavy lifting” performed in pure code.